instana/vllm-granite/README.md

 ## <a id="appendix">Appendix</a>

 ### <a id="offline-dockerfile">A. Building the Dockerfile for offline vLLM</a>

+If you already have a published image, skip over to Step 6.

 1. Change directory to the `Dockerfile` via the terminal.
     ```
     cd /path/to/Dockerfile